 ISO is an international organisation and not tied to the European Union in anyway.
 ISO Standards are therefore unaffected by Brexit.
 As an International Accreditation Forum (IAF) MLA signatory, UKAS’s accredited management system approvals will continue to be recognised post Brexit.

-If there is a “No Deal” Brexit scenario or a deal which does not allow the EU to continue to recognise UK based Certification Bodies then material manufacturers who use their ISO 9001 certification to demonstrate product conformity to the Pressure Equipment Directive will require their certification to be granted by a Conformity Assessment Body within the EU27 member states.
+If there is a negotiated deal which does not allow the EU to continue to recognise UK based Certification Bodies then material manufacturers who use their ISO 9001 certification to demonstrate product conformity to the Pressure Equipment Directive will require their certification to be granted by a Conformity Assessment Body within the EU27 member states.
 As an organisation with multiple accreditations, including within the EU27, we can readily provide affected clients with an ISO 9001 certificate issued under EU27 accreditation.